-When such a transaction is proposed the bid of a special purchaser will either be above the market value because landed interests are being merged or the Council will be better able to pursue a particular policy objective such as economic development.
+When such a transaction is proposed the bid of a special purchaser will either be above the market value because landed interests are being merged or the Council will be better able to pursue a particular policy objective.
 In either case a negotiated settlement is to be pursued rather than a tender or other competitive process.
+For special purchase transactions in which the Assistant Director Corporate Assets Fleet and Capital Programme is not minded to accept the special purchaser bid because it is considered to represent an undervalue the section below on Undervalue applies.

-Where there is known to be a special purchaser:
+Where there is known to be a special purchaser and where the special value of such special purchaser transaction is £250,000 or more:

-- This will be shown on the plan of proposed transactions as the method of disposal. - A report proposing the use of the special purchaser regime will be submitted to the Cabinet Member/Portfolio Holder with oversight of land and buildings and copied to the Chairman of the relevant Scrutiny Committee. - The Cabinet will take decisions in relation to special purchaser transactions.
+• A report proposing the use of the special purchaser regime will be submitted to the Cabinet Member/Portfolio Holder with oversight of land and buildings The Cabinet will take decisions in relation to the special purchase transaction.